tsileo/blobstash/docs/lua.md

 // Convert the given Markdown to HTML markdownify(string) -> string

+// Render execute a Go HTML template, data must be a table with string keys render(string, string) -> string

 // Build an URL using the server hostname url(string) -> string
 ```